· Updated · Tutorials · 6 min read

 • A Raspberry Pi (4 with at least 2GB RAM recommended for optimal Docker performance)

-• Raspberry Pi OS installed and updated (Lite version works great for headless servers)
+• Raspberry Pi OS installed and updated (32-bit and 64-bit are both covered)

 • Stable internet connection